contao/docs/docs/manual/layout/module-management/website-search.en.md

 ![The on-site search in the frontend](/de/layout/module-management/images/de/die-on-site-suche-im-frontend.png?classes=shadow)

 Note, however, that for security reasons your website will not be indexed if you are logged into the backend and access the frontend preview.
-It could be that there is content that has not yet been published, and you don't want it to appear in the search index before you publish it.
+It could be that there is unpublished content on your website, which should not appear in the search index before you publish it.

 ## Search syntax

-With the Contao search engine you can find more than just words.
-The so-called search syntax supports the AND/OR search as well as phrase search and the use of wildcards.
+With the Contao search engine, you can find more than just words.
+The so-called search syntax supports the AND/OR search as well as the phrase search and the use of wildcards.

 This feature is by no means specific to Contao.
 Google and other search engines also support searching for phrases or forcing or excluding search terms.
-Most of the major providers offer even more options, e.g. searching for specific file types, languages or time periods.
+Most of the major search engines offer even more options, for example, searching for specific file types, languages or time periods.

 ### AND/OR search

-The simple search for e.g. "web design" will return five hits.
+For example, a simple search for "web design" will return five hits.

 By default, Contao only searches for pages that contain all search terms (AND search).
 If you select the Find *any word* option, pages that contain only one of the two words will be returned (OR search).
 This increases the number of hits to seven.